jacobhrussell/superstar/README.md

 # Superstar

-Superstar is a CLI for managing agents.
+Superstar is a CLI for managing agent sessions.

 ## Getting Started